UCL-ARC/museum_of_dreams/docs/aws/cdk/getting-started-with-cdk.md

 # Getting started with AWS CDK

-Once these are in place, you can start working by:
+Once you've completed the steps in
+[First time setup](./first-time-setup.md), you can start using the Cloud Development Kit in Museum of Dreamworlds by running the following:

 ```bash
 $ cd infrastructure # ensures that you are working from the cdk project directory